unicorn-wg/ohttp-charter/README.md

 identity, a server might be able to build a profile of client activity by correlating requests from the same client over time.

 In a setting where the information included in requests does not need to be correlated, the Oblivious HTTP protocol allows a server to accept requests via a proxy.
+This design provides the property that neither the proxy nor the server is alone able to (1) map a given request's contents to a given client identity or (2) link specific requests to the same client.
+However, if they collude they are able to do so.
 The proxy ensures that the server cannot see source addressing information for clients, which prevents servers linking requests to the same client.
 Encryption ensures that the proxy is unable to read requests or responses.

 The OHTTP working group will define the Oblivious HTTP protocol, a method of encapsulating HTTP requests and responses that provides protected, low-latency